rabbibotton/clog/FUTURE.md

-Post 1.1
+Future additions (if interested in doing any let me know):

+- Multi control select and alignments in Builder

+- Right click menus CLOG-GUI

+- Handle windows beyond browser edge CLOG-GUI

+- Project scaffolding generator
+    1) Basic builder project
+    2) CLOG-GUI builder project
+    3) Builder website
+    4) Database oriented projects

+- Improvement to CLOG-GUI menus to enable/disable or switch menus based on current window/panel

+- Menu builder for Builder

+- Release tool to handle creating platfom executables, templates for Apache and other webservers

+- Train and documnetation tool

+- Event queuing when desired to avoid event race conditions

+- Implement using long polling to optimize CLOG sites for use with search engines.
+If not long polling at least initial output sent by initial html request until first query.

+- Optimize communication with browser

-Optionaly for local apps allow direct transport of CLOG data to webpage to remove need for websocket transport.
+- Optionaly for local apps allow direct transport of CLOG data to webpage to remove need for websocket transport.

 Some notes